Cod Alliance Treaty: First use of the names Hook and Cod

-The Cod Alliance Treaty

-The significance of the Cod Alliance Treaty
+Significance

-The Cod Alliance Treaty is a document which was retrieved in archives way after the end of the Hook and Cod wars (1350-1490).
+The Cod Alliance Treaty was discovered in archives long after the end of the Hook and Cod wars (1350–1490).
 Without a direct contemporary reference to this treaty, it is hard to determine its exact significance.
 This is complicated by the fact that the treaty only survives in copy, and that these copies are inconsistent about the year it was signed; i.e. 1350 or 1351, see below.

-If the treaty was drafted on 23 May 1350, it can be considered as one of the causes of the Hook and Cod wars.
-I.e. the Cod faction making an alliance to fight a civil war, before fighting started in earnest in about April 1351.
+If the treaty was drafted on 23 May 1350, it can be considered as one of the causes of the Hook and Cod Wars, i.e. the Cod faction making an alliance to fight a civil war, before fighting started in earnest in about April 1351.
 If the document is dated to 23 May 1351 or later, it would have a more defensive character.

-What is certain, is that the Cod alliance itself already existed before 19 November 1350.
+What is certain is that the Cod alliance itself already existed before 19 November 1350.
 On that day Gijsbrecht of Nijenrode joined the alliance of Jan of Arkel, Jan of Culemborg, Jan of Egmond, Jan Persijn of Waterland, Gerrit of Heemskerk, Jan of Wateringen, Gerrit van Egmond, and the cities of Delft, Haarlem, Leiden, Amsterdam, Rotterdam and Schiedam, and mentioned as enemies: Willem van Duvenvoorde, Jan van Polanen, and all who allied with these two.

 Even though the exact date of the treaty is still in doubt, the text is very significant.
-It confirms later writings about the Hook and Cod Wars, and shows the extend of the divisions in Holland.
+It confirms later writings about the Hook and Cod Wars, and shows the extent of the divisions in Holland.

-The treaty text
+Text

 Copies and other treaties

 The treaty text has survived in copies that are not completely identical.
 It first appeared in print in a 1636 work by Van Gouthoeven.
 In 1667 a book by the lawyer Simon van Leeuwen followed.

 A treaty with the same date formula (see below) and the same list of Cod Alliance members as one of the treaty texts, has been dubbed the Dordtse examplaar (Dordrecht version) by Brokken.
 This is confusing, because it is a different kind of treaty.
 In it Count Willem promises not to alienate any part of the county, nor to grant any fiefs or tax exemptions, in the coming year.
 It therefore has a very different content from the Cod Alliance Treaty.